Which Apple Watch should I buy?

 Built-in GPS

-A new addition to the Apple Watch range, built-in GPS lets you track your routes without relying on your smartphone, so you can leave your mobile at home when heading out for a run.
-It’s only available on the Series 2.
+Built-in GPS lets you track your routes without relying on your smartphone, so you can leave your mobile at home when heading out for a run.
+It’s available on the Series 2 and Series 3 models.

 Water-resistance

-The Watch Series 2 was the first range of smartwatches from Apple to be made water-resistant, with a rating of 5ATM.
-This means it’s fine to wear it while showering or swimming, even in open water, but it won’t be suitable for watersports or diving.
+The Watch Series 2 was the first range of smartwatches from Apple to be made water-resistant, with a rating of 5ATM, and the Apple Watch Series 3 has followed suit.
+This means it’s fine to wear while showering or swimming, even in open water, but it won’t be suitable for watersports or diving.

 It’s currently impossible to seal a speaker, because it needs air to produce sound, but Apple has got round this by creating a speaker that lets water in and then uses sound vibrations to eject it back out.
 We checked the waterproofing claims for the Series 2 in our labs – find out if it passed, and if it’s a good option for keen swimmers, by diving into our full review.